nickatomlin/Korpus/README.md

 ~~~~
 	if(strtolower($a_tier['LINGUISTIC_TYPE_REF']) == "gloss")
 ~~~~
 Therefore, to make this work with any ELAN file, add the correct tier types and then edit the tiers in your file.
+Any tiers that aren't type "transcription" or "gloss" will be ignored.

+### Working with Incomplete Data
+If there is no "gloss" tier, it will still work but there will be no glosses.
+If there is no media file (audio or video) to go with the ELAN file, it will report an error, but the text and glosses will still work.